ankitsultana/bits-cpsig/index.md

 This is the top level page for BITS Pilani Competitive Programming Special Interest Group (Winter/Spring 2018).

-There will only be advanced track this semester.
-The schedule for Advanced track has been posted (it will be updated as we progress through the semester).
+**Update 14 February, 2018:**

+From now on, a common (for both advanced and beginners) contest will be held on Saturday/Sunday of every week, consisting of 8-10 problems of varying difficulty.
+The problem set will consist of curated problems that we believe should help students of all levels.

+A lecture will be conducted a few days after every contest to discuss the problems of the contest.
+Some additional concepts may be taught in those lectures depending upon how the class proceeds.

+Moreover, a separate lecture for the Advanced track will be conducted every week.

-The lectures will begin from 22 January, 2018.
-Please check the advanced tab on this page for the schedule.
+Please check the [beginners](https://ankitsultana.com/bits-cpsig/beginners) or [advanced](https://ankitsultana.com/bits-cpsig/advanced) sections on this website for the schedule and announcements.

-This time the sessions will be more hands on as compared to last semester.

-We might also conduct frequent contests through the semester.
-Schedule for them will also be posted on the advanced tab on this page.
-Solutions to some selected problems will be posted on [bk2dcradle/cpsig](https://github.com/bk2dcradle/cpsig).
+### Feedback

+If you have any feedback regarding the initiative, feel free to mail me at: f2014070@pilani.bits-pilani.ac.in